MSSP Resources

 The MSSP Theory Electives are intended to provide students with an understanding of how global forces such as capitalism, anti-Blackness, and settler colonialism influence policy formation and development.
 These courses also push students to wrestle with how to work through, with, and against policy to challenge global processes of oppression and build equitable, emancipatory, and justice-oriented worlds.
 MSSP Theory Electives examine these issues through the various frameworks of critical theory and through different assemblages of policy, governance, politics, and technology.

-MSSP students are required to use one of their three electives to take an MSSP Theory Elective.
+MSSP students are required to take one approved Theory Elective course.
 Students choose from a menu of options offered by the MSSP program and may take the Theory Elective in the fall or spring semester.
-Courses that are considered MSSP Theory Electives are indicated in the course descriptions below.
+Courses that are considered approved Theory Electives are indicated in the course descriptions below.

 Course Descriptions